 Don't be tempted to add heat lamps to a chicken house though, or artificial heat of any kind.
 Chickens cannot control their body heat as we do (and they are covered in a layer of feathers after all) so rapid changes in temperature are generally not good for them.
 If you heat the house overnight and then they exit into a very frosty outdoors this can cause respiratory problems or even death through shock.

-Your Framebow Hen Houses comes complete with nesting boxes, either an internal nest box tray which is placed inside the chicken house, or external nesting boxes which extend on the outside of the house.
+Your Framebow Hen House comes complete with a nesting box, an internal nest box tray which is placed inside the chicken house.
+This is a deep wooden tray with plywood base and sloping plywood privacy walls (sloping to prevent perching).

 Our chicken houses come complete with perches of course, and these are either free-standing or mounted depending on henhouse design.
 All are easily removable, a must for cleaning them off regularly.